MicrosoftDocs/windows-dev-docs/hub/powertoys/run.md

 # PowerToys Run utility

-PowerToys Run is a quick launcher for power users that contains some additional features without sacrificing performance.
+PowerToys Run is a quick launcher for power users that contains additional features without sacrificing performance.
 It is open source and modular for additional plugins.

 To use PowerToys Run, select <kbd>Alt</kbd>+<kbd>Space</kbd> and start typing! _(Note that this shortcut can be changed in the settings window.)_